Alek6/Furniture-store/README.md

 Let’s keep a running tally of their expenses by defining a variable called `customer_one_total`.
 Since they haven’t purchased anything yet, let’s set that variable equal to `0` for now.

-9. We should also keep a list of the descriptions of things they’re purchasing.
+9. We should also keep a list of the descriptions of things they’re purchasing.<br>
-Create a variable called `customer_one_itemization` and set that equal to the empty string `""`.
+Create a variable called `customer_one_itemization` and set that equal to the empty string `""`.<br>
 We’ll tack on the descriptions to this as they make their purchases.

+10. Our customer has decided they are going to purchase our Lovely Loveseat!<br>
+Add the price to `customer_one_total`.